 - Worcestershire sauce

-- Cocktail sauce or tartar sauce and extra lemon wedges for serving
+- Cocktail sauce or tartar sauce for dipping

 Preheat your oven to 400°F and drain your crab meat.
 You can gently pat the crab meat dry with a paper towel, but don’t handle the crab meat too much!
 You don’t want the crab meat breaking apart.